Louisiana Child Sex Abuse Lawyers

 On June 10, 2021, Louisiana child sex abuse laws changed significantly, and on August 1, 2021, the changes came into effect.
 Now, those who have suffered or will suffer trauma of this kind have an open-ended timeline to file a claim for damages.

 Previously, Louisiana victims of child sexual abuse had until they were 28 years old to sue their abuser – a far too short deadline.
-The removal of the age limit allows survivors to pursue compensation much later in life.
+Removing the age limit allows survivors to pursue compensation much later in life.
 It recognizes the fact that most survivors take years, usually decades, to tell anyone or report it.

 In addition to removing the age limit, a three-year lookback window came into effect that allows those who were unable to make a claim because they had passed the statute of limitations.
 With the lookback window, more survivors have the opportunity to seek compensation from their abuser and any institution or organization that could be liable.